 08. Don’t Forget the White Space

-Scale down your graphic elements.
+The visual components should be reduced in size.
 By scaling down your imagery, type, graphics etc. you can create some luxurious white space around your focal points while staying within the frame of your original graphic.
-For example, check out this recipe card design by Serafini Creative that scales down the central design to create a beautiful frame of white space around the design.
+Take Serafini Creative’s recipe card design as an example; by reducing the size of the main design, a lovely border of white space is created around the card.

-For example, have a look at this website design by Creative Web Themes that uses one image to represent the product, one bold title, two small lines of copy, and then a link to further information.
+Check out how Creative Web Themes simplifies product representation on their site by featuring just one image, a bold title, two lines of copy, and a link to learn more.
 Thanks to this simple layout, and the way that not every space has been filled with content, there’s plenty of room for white space to do its thing and let each element breathe neatly and effectively.

-When designing your piece, ask yourself if each element of your design is 100% necessary.
+Make sure every part of your design is absolutely crucial before you commit to it.
 Do you need all of that type, do you need the bright blue title, do you need 3 different images?
 By subtracting the unnecessary bits and pieces of your design, you can create a more direct design that makes the most of white space.

 09. Align Your Elements

-Alignment is also very important when dealing with type.
+When working with type, alignment is also crucial.
 There are many ways to align your type, but a good rule of thumb for longer pieces of copy is to stick with left alignment as this is the easiest for the eye to navigate and make sense of.

 10. Divide Your Design Into Thirds

-Designer William Beachy plays by this rule with his designs as you can see in the example below.
+As you can see in the example presented here, designer William Beachy adheres to this principle in his work.
 By placing focal points at each line intersection, his design is made striking and effective.
-Beachy also notes that “By avoiding a centered design you add some motion and interest.”
+While doing so, you create movement and interest, as Beachy puts it: “By avoiding a centred design you.”

-Check out this website design by Gajan Vamatheva for National Geographic and take a moment to imagine where the rule of thirds lines would intersect.
-You might notice that the lines would intersect over the focal point of each image – the two hikers in the first timage, and the largest bird in the second.
+Take a look at this National Geographic website Gajan Vamatheva created, and think about where the rule of thirds lines would meet.
+The two hikers in the first image and the largest bird in the second would be at the intersection of the lines.
 The lines would also intersect at points around the text boxes, drawing the eye to these points.

 Over To You